scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 type Id[A] = A
 ```

-We can use `Id` to convert the return types
-for `getUptime` to the same shape.
-This allows us to abstract over them in `UptimeClient`.
+`Id` allows us to abstract over them in `UptimeClient`.
-Do this now:
+Implement this now:

 - write a trait definition for `UptimeClient`
   that accepts a type constructor `F[_]` as a parameter;